EsrinErdem/SSIS_PROJECT/README.md

-# SSIS_PROJECT - Simple Data Warehouse Setup
+# SSIS_PROJECT - Data Warehouse Setup

 In this project, a data warehouse is set up using SSIS.
 The project includes various packages for dimension and fact tables, as well as maintenance packages.